johnkattenhorn/MachineBuildScripts/README.md

 ## Feedback

-We hope this toolkit helps you streamline the onboarding process for Makers and Managers alike!
+We hope this toolkit helps streamline onboarding processes for Makers and Managers alike!
 If you have any feedback, please feel free to reach out or create an issue in the repository.